aissam-out/Alexa-Skills-Python/README.md

 The vast majority of tutorials and code I found on popular platforms (GitHub, Stack Overflow, Medium, ...) used Node.js, and being a Python guy, I had a hard time finding the right answers to my questions when I encountered a problem.
 I hope you'll find this series useful if you're trying to develop Alexa skills using Python.

+As a case study for this tutorial, I'm developping the popular game Rock Paper Scissors.
+I chose this game for two reasons: first, because (almost) everyone knows what it is.
+Second, because of its simplicity.
+And by simplicity I mean that we won’t worry so much about the logic of the game as we will about learning the Alexa tools.

 ## [Alexa Python - Create the skill](https://github.com/aissam-out/Alexa-Skills-Python/tree/main/Alexa%20Python%20-%20Create%20the%20skill):
 Creation of a basic skill that will accompany us throughout our learning journey.
 I chose a case study that will allow us to add (and therefore learn about) the main functionalities every Alexa skills developer should be aware of.